CyberCookie/siegel/core/server/README.md

     server: {
         /*
-            Path to a user defined server to extend the one created by Siegel */
+            User defined server to extend the one created by Siegel */
-        appServerLoc: String,
+        appServer: Function,

         /*
             Static server host